 Psychology Learning Outcomes

-Students should demonstrate comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings to discuss how psychological principles apply to behavior and mental processes.
-Students should be able to discuss psychological science’s integrative themes and their respective sociocultural and historical backgrounds.
+Our graduates demonstrate comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings to discuss how psychological principles apply to behavior and mental processes.
+Our graduates are able to discuss psychological science’s integrative themes and their respective sociocultural and historical backgrounds.

 • Describe key concepts, principles, and theories in psychological science (APA 1.1)